rydmike/squircle_study/README.md

 ## Overview

-There currently is no known rounded rectangle in **Flutter** that would be verified to be an exact match for the rounded rectangle shape created e.g., in Swift-UI with `RoundedRectangle(cornerRadius: myRadius, style: .continuous)` that would also be without issues in Flutter.
-This type of rounded rectangle with continuous curvature is also known as a super ellipses shape or squircle.
+There currently is no known rounded rectangle in **Flutter** that would be **verified** to be an exact match for the rounded rectangle shape created e.g., in Swift-UI with `RoundedRectangle(cornerRadius: myRadius, style: .continuous)` that would also be without issues in Flutter.
+This type of rounded rectangle with continuous curvature is also known as a super ellipses shape or a squircle.

 In this study, a package called `figma_squircle` is used as reference.
 This package is used and regarded by many as the **best Flutter approximation** of the **iOS Squircle** shape.
-To verify this, it should be compared with actual iOS SwiftUI produced shapes.
+To verify this, it should be compared with **actual** iOS SwiftUI produced shapes.
 As a starting point, it is used for comparisons and for findings presented in this study.

 With the Flutter **squircle_study** app in this repo used for this study, you can cross-compare any two selected shapes at different sizes and curvature, with or without border.